 What Is Bail?

 It is written permission from court that allows a person charged with a criminal offence to return to the community and not be jailed while they wait for their trial.
 Bail is a right protected in the Canadian Charter of Rights and Freedoms.
-You are not allowed to be denied reasonable bail without a just cause.
+The law says you can’t be denied reasonable bail, unless they provide a just cause.
 The grounds to deny bail are:

 (1) To ensure the person’s attendance in court (i.e. they are a flight risk);